gvwilson/thirdbit/src/fiction/iffy/index.md

 Trust me,
 anyone that rich makes the governors look like saints.
 No,
-my father and his colleagues wanted to would imprint themselves on the entire global network so that they could fix the things no one else could.
+my father and his colleagues wanted to imprint themselves on the entire global network so that they could fix the things no one else could.
 People had tried it before,
-but they had a couple of new angles, and they were desperate."
+but they had some new ideas about how to make it work, and they were desperate."

 She looked past Iffy at some long-ago memory.